-“I just gave myself a mental slap and said to myself ‘figure it out, sort yourself out’ and it was the best thing I have ever done,” says Ashington born Kevin Harmison.
-Kevin like many others had to deal with the psychological impact of losing his leg in an accident along with the aftermath in the months and years that followed.
+“I just gave myself a mental slap and said to myself ‘figure it out, sort yourself out’ and it was the best thing I have ever done.”

 Life was moving along a well worn and predictable path for the 25-year-old Kevin.
 Married to Diane, a young family with daughters Meagan and Jessika, and a new job where he was doing well in his managerial role at the Hydraulic Cylinder Plant.
-“My golf got better… because being the manager I got a lot of perks in the job.
-I met…the Chairman of the Chamber of Commerce…and so I would get invited to [play] and so met some fantastic people.
+“My golf got better… being the manager I got a lot of perks in the job.
+I met the chairman of the Chamber of Commerce and so I would get invited to play and so met some fantastic people.
 It was then that golf started to take over from football.”
 Things were good, and then a series of events changed the course of Kevin’s life.

 Kevin started in training and had only been there for three or four months when a simple process went dramatically wrong, “I was doing this procedure one night, I was with my trainer when my foot slipped and went into one of the molten metal pots at a thousand degrees and my leg got badly burnt.”
 At one hundred degrees liquid will scald ones skin, now imagine ten times that heat and it is easy to realise that Kevin was in a bad way.
 “I had seven or eight operations,” says Kevin who eventually had his leg amputated, “It was fate really as it was one of those places that I didn’t really want to work.”